engrebecca/code-refactor/README.md

 # Horiseon Code Refactor

 ## Summary
 Refactored Horiseon's website to make it more accessible and optimized for search engines.
+The improved web accessibility ensures people with disabilities or socio-economic restrictions have access to the site.

 ## Updates
 * Updated HTML elements to follow a logical structure